Climate Projection Datasets

 Supports impact studies Designed to be used for vulnerability, impact, and adaptation (VIA) studies.

-Adjustement of biases Most of the GCM’s biases have been adjusted.
+Adjustement of biases Some of GCM’s biases are sustantially reduced.

 Key Limitations of bias-adjusted datasets